Pierre Png: Career

 Png first encountered acting shortly after National Service in his role in the 1998 film Forever Fever.
 The role piqued his interest in acting, and he enrolled in an acting course.
 The same year, Png won the Channel 5 talent competition The Fame Awards.
 Png made his television debut on Phua Chu Kang Pte Ltd, and starred in several other Channel 5 productions.
 He later began acting in Chinese language dramas on Channel 8 and was nominated for the Most Popular Newcomer Award at the 2001 Star Awards.
 In 2006 he received his first Best Actor award nomination at the Star Awards 2006 for his role in The Shining Star.
 Png won the coveted award on his fourth nomination in 2014 for his vicious role Hei Long in MediaCorp's year-end mega-blockbuster The Journey: A Voyage.
 In 2014, he snared a leading role in the Channel 5 blockbuster drama Zero Calling and clinched the "Best Actor" award at the 19th Asian Television Awards (ATA).
 He co-starred in the Warner Bros. film Crazy Rich Asians, with Constance Wu and Henry Golding.
 The film marked his Hollywood feature film debut.
 In 2025, Png also started as a guest radio DJ, on Gold 905 with Mike Kasem and Vernetta Lopez, under their new show "Live!
 With Mike, Vernetta and Pierre" at Mondays and Tuesdays 8am-10am.
 He currently hosts the Gold 905 Morning show "The Breakfast Club with Gerald Koh, Sophie Gollifer and Pierre Png" on Tuesdays 8am-10am.

 Business ventures

-In August 2021, Png opened a restaurant-bar called Tipsy Flamingo at Raffles City.
-He previously co-owned the restaurant-bar 3O1 Bar & Kitchen which ended business in 2020.
+In August 2021, Png opened a restaurant-bar called Tipsy Flamingo at Raffles City, which closed in 2025.
+He previously co-owned the restaurant-bar 3O1 Bar & Kitchen, which ended business in 2020.